Voice and Swallowing Disorders Result from a Variety of Causes and May Require Advanced Care

 Our expert practitioners possess the experience necessary to successfully help you find relief.

 A general ENT exam will be performed, and your doctor may listen to your speaking or singing voice.
-Your larynx will also be examined and other technology may be used to view any potential defects.
+Your larynx will also be examined and other technology, such as a laryngoscopy, may be used to view any potential defects.
 Voice disorders are commonly treated by resting the voice when possible, and treating underlying conditions such as GERD.
 Surgery is typically not required except in the removal of tumors.

 To diagnose a swallowing disorder, your doctor will review your medical history and discuss your onset of symptoms, sensations you are experiencing, and medications you are currently taking.
 Swallowing disorders are commonly diagnosed through a video swallow study or a fiberoptic endoscopic evaluation, to view the esophagus as you swallow.